 - bZx, which is a margin trading platform

 Here is an overview of total lending volume via DeFi (the screenshot was taken on 17.06.2020, via loanscan.io )

 Here is an overview of outstanding loans in the DeFi protocols (the screenshot was taken on 17.06.2020, via loanscan.io )

 The key in these DeFi platforms is that the KYC is not required, and the user can directly execute lending and borrowing transactions.
 These platforms are practically user interfaces, which offer access to smart contracts.

-The missing KYC might be one of the handicaps here – the AML law states, that from a certain size of transactions (in EU for example 15’000 EUR) one needs to identify the counterparty.
-The DeFi platforms share of then the standpoint, that they do not need to do the KYC on the counterparties.
-That’s a valid point of view for the platform providers, however this approach delegates the identification liability to the platform users.
+The missing KYC might be one of the handicaps here – the AML law states that from a certain size of transactions (in EU, for example, 15’000 EUR), one needs to identify the counterparty.
+The DeFi platforms share the standpoint that they do not need to do the KYC on the counterparties.
+That’s a valid point of view for the platform providers; however, this approach delegates the identification liability to the platform users.
 These users don’t have any means to identify their counterparties …

 How to earn passive crypto income in DeFi?